acristoffers/cgen/README.md

 What is known to work:

-- Command completion
+- Command completion.
+- Positional arguments (In ZSH, a command that accepts subcommands cannot have positional arguments, they will be ignored.
+In BASH and Fish completion for subcommands and positional arguments are joined).
-- Named argument completion
+- Named argument completion.
 - Named argument's value (all completion:type have been tested, and with the exception that "folder" and "file" do the same thing, they work)
 - Subcommands (command nesting).